wouterbulten/wouterbulten.github.io/_posts/tech/2019-02-04-home-assistant-smart-home-hardware-setup.md

   <div class="hw-image"><img class="lazyload" data-src="/assets/images/ha/hardware/conbee2.jpg" alt="Conbee v2"></div>
   <div class="hw-info">
     <h4>ConBee</h4>
     <p>My main Zigbee hub using software from Dresden Electronics, connected to my Intel Nuc.
 I use the v1 version, but a newer v2 version is now available.
 The ConBee is compatible with most of devices of Hue, Osram, Innr, Ikea and Xiaomi.
 I chose for the USB version so that I could always switch to another device if needed.
-As I started with a Raspberry pi, and then moved to a Intel Nuc this turned out to be a good choice.</p>
+As I started with a Raspberry pi, and then moved to an Intel Nuc this turned out to be a good choice.</p>

     <div class="review">
       <p><b>Pros:</b> Huge list of compatible devices, see the <a href="https://phoscon.de/en/conbee2/compatible">compatbility list</a>.
 Nice interface for joining lights, sensors and switches.
 The GUI can be used to debug/view the Zigbee network (gives great insight in the mesh abilities).</p>